 Lets talk about how to make a portable DIY Lego table –

 ***Note – This is NOT a paid post.
 Homeright sent me the spray shelters to try out.
 All opinions and ideas are 100% my own.
-Contains affiliate links for your convenience.
-Please read my full disclosure here.***
+This post contains affiliate or referral links.
+It is a way for this site to earn advertising fees by advertising or linking to certain products and/or services.
+Please read my full disclosure here ***

 Materials needed for do it yourself lego table –